pikesley/howfuckedistheclimate.com/README.md

-Copy config/config.yaml-dummy to config/config.yaml, fill in your GA key
+Copy config/config.yaml-dummy to config/config.yaml, fill in your GA key.
+Or, you know, don't.